Household Hazardous Waste

 • Pesticide

-It is illegal to dispose of House Hold Hazardous Waste in your garbage or recycling container.
+It is illegal to dispose of Household Hazardous Waste in your garbage or recycling receptical.
 It must be taken to a licensed facility for treatment and recycling.

-Disposing of household hazardous waste in your trash or dumping them down the storm drains or into sewer and septic systems can be dangerous to your health, the health of others and the environment.
-Thrown into your trash can, they can pose a threat to refuse collectors, workers and others.
-Dumped onto the ground or street, these type of materials can be consumed by pets which can lead to death or serious harm
+Disposing of Household Hazardous Waste in your trash or dumping them down the storm drains or into sewer and septic systems can be dangerous to your health, the health of others and the environment.
+Thrown into your trash receptical, can pose a threat to refuse collectors, workers and others.
+Dumped onto the ground or street, these type of materials can be consumed by pets which can lead to death or serious harm.

 Where can I take my Household Hazardous Waste?